DOI-USGS/volcano-avog2s/README.md

 (3)
  (a) SHTOOLS
-  SHTOOLS is availible from https://github.com/SHTOOLS/SHTOOLS/releases.
-Instructions for installation are in the source code download wget https://github.com/SHTOOLS/SHTOOLS/archive/v4.0.tar.gz This can be build and installed in the default location.
-Take note of where ther objects are installed.
+  SHTOOLS is available from https://github.com/SHTOOLS/SHTOOLS/releases.
+Instructions for installation are in the source code download wget https://github.com/SHTOOLS/SHTOOLS/archive/v4.0.tar.gz This can be built and installed in the default location.
+Take note of where the objects are installed.
 Earlier versions of SHTOOLS installing in /usr/local/SHTOOLS$(version_number).
 The latest version simple installs to /usr/local/.